Wedding Dresses for Older Brides: Women Over 40, 50, 60, 70 (Updated Article)

 Your Second Wedding?

-I have read and reread several websites that talk about “mature bridal style”, which is funny because, when I was remarried at 52, I felt like my usual young and imperfect Baby Boomer self.
-The photo of the older blonde is a picture of me, so my advice is, as always, honest and based upon experience.
+I have read and reread several websites that talk about “mature bridal style”, a phrase which seems terribly funny to me because, when I was remarried at 52, I felt like my usual young and imperfect Baby Boomer self.
+The photo of the older blonde at the very top of this page is a picture of me, so my advice is, as always, honest and based upon experience.

 Wedding Dresses for Women Over 40

 Okay.
 Most of you don’t have the same body you had when you were 20, so there are two areas of your wedding dress that I would like you to consider: